BrNi05/StepKeys/README.md

 There are quite a few assistive mechanisms in place.
 If you start typing a key, suggestions will appear.
 You can navigate with the **arrow keys** and accept the selected with **Space** or **Enter**.
 When no characters are typed, use **Backspace** to remove the last added key.

 > [!TIP]
 > You may notice that key repetition is not allowed in **combo** mode.
 While StepKeys can handle configurations with repeated keys, the GUI experience is more streamlined with this restriction in place.
 In **sequence** mode, repeated keys are allowed.
+For key combinations, it’s generally recommended to use lowercase letters, though uppercase letters mostly work as well.

 Have a look at the [list of supported keys](https://github.com/go-vgo/robotgo/blob/master/docs/keys.md#keys) and the StepKeys [implementation](https://github.com/BrNi05/StepKeys/blob/main/server/pedal/supported_keys.go).